We don't just talk cars ... we teach how to buy them.

 The first-generation Nissan Murano was introduced in 2003 and carried through the 2007 model year.
 (It should be noted that there was no 2008 Murano.)
 They were equipped with a 3.5 liter V6 engine that produced 245 horsepower and was mated to a continuously variable transmission (CVT).
 Initially, only a sport-oriented SE model and luxury-oriented SL model were offered.
 The base S model, the price leader although still well-equipped, was introduced for 2005.

-The Murano entered its second generation with the redesign for the 2009 model year.
+The Murano entered its second-generation with the redesign for the 2009 model year and produced this version through 2015.
 Available in S, SL and top-of-the-line LE models, the Murano received some fairly subtle exterior styling changes, additional power, an upgraded CVT and a still further improved interior design with higher grade materials.
 Again offered in front-wheel or all-wheel drive choices, under the hood of the new Murano is a 3.5 liter V6 that pumps out 265 horsepower and 248 pound-feet of torque.

 Overall Pros: Athletic handling, strong engine, attractive and comfortable interior.